EnigmaCurry/d.rymcg.tech/docker-workstation/README.md

 (which is not normally accessible, except through local SSH forward.
 With X11 forwarding, this allows you to view the dashboard from a third device: your client laptop).
-Because the browser runs over X11 forwarding, you can safely use the password manager builtin to Firefox, where its database is stored securely inside the container (and not in your local home directory).
+Because the browser runs over X11 forwarding, you can safely use the bookmarks and password manager builtin to Firefox, where its database is stored securely inside the container (and not in your local home directory).

 ## Where should I install this?